jessicarush/javascript-notes/events.md

 ### keydown, keypress, keyup

-Note that they `key...` events fire in that order. `keydown` and `keypress` events have a `keyCode` property which reports what key was pressed as an ASCII code.
+Note that the `key...` events fire in that order. `keydown` and `keypress` events have a `keyCode` property which reports what key was pressed as an ASCII code.
 To convert it to the character, you can use the `String` objects built in method `fromCharCode()`.
 See the example below:

 ```javascript
 function charCount(e) {